bjoernStriebing/KeaIGC/README.md

 # Kea IGC Forager

-A simple and intuitive interface to download .igc files from your flight recorder to PC.
+A simple and intuitive interface to download .igc files from your flight recorder to Mac.
-Open source - if you have an instrument which is currently not supported I invite you to add to this project. ***Note: that is anything that isn't a Flymaster at the moment, sorry!***
+Open source - if you have an instrument which is currently not supported I invite you to add to this project. \
+***Note: that is anything that isn't a Flymaster at the moment, sorry!***

 #### Available for
 - [x] Mac OSX